Magic, Occultism, Religion & Mysticism

 Page 7

 M102A.
-Homet, M, On the Trail of the Sun Gods, 1st edition Neville Spearman 1965, 8vo, cloth, 272pp, illustrations in text + 31 plates.
-An investigation into the sun as a divinity, primarily among the Gavioes people of South America, but also showing parallels within Ireland, India, and the near east.
-Ex lib. stamps/ book plates to end papers, file numbers to verso of title.
-D/w laminated to book, a little rubbed and soiled, with file label to spine.
-Text tight and pretty clean, but with some occasional minor soiling, mainly to margins.
-Uncommon title.
-Good £7
+Homet, M, On the Trail of the Sun Gods, 1st English edition Neville Spearman 1965, 8vo, rebound in plain maroon cloth, 272pp, with illustrations in text + 31 plates, translated from the German by E.R.
+Hapgood; an investigation into the sun as a divinity, primarily among the Gavioes people of South America, but also showing parallels within Ireland, India, and the near east.
+Ex lib. stamps/ to verso of title and blank lower margin of final page, lacks front end paper, edges of text block spotted, a few spots to prelims, text proper clean and tight, good + overall £8

 Page 1Page 2Page 3Page 4Page 5